July 8, 2012

 The spreadsheet is about 65 columns by some 340 rows.
 May I also suggest some exploration and a lot of pressing F9 to get familiar with all that is happening in the file.
 There are side effects to the equations used that need to be understood before making modifications to the formulas.

 Start by making changes to the yellow cells which control the trading environment.
 For example, increasing the initial trade quantity will have for effect not only to increase initial required capital but also enable reaching auto-financing earlier, and from that point on, have the market pay for the accumulative process in the sense that the accumulating profits are paying for the new purchases.
-A simple Buy & Hold scenario only needs to set the trade basis and the sell enable to zero.
+A simple Buy & Hold scenario only needs to set the trading basis and the sell enable to zero.

 Continuously pressing F9 will generate test after test, and if located near a cell or a chart that displays the portfolio's generated profits, will show that a negative number does not happen often.
 And if you modify some of the formulas, your goal should be the same: no or a low number of negative results.

 The Portfolio Generated Profits chart (on the far right) shows the net result obtain by trading strategy H applied to the ΔP matrix.
 It is the total profit or loss left after liquidating all the stocks in the portfolio.
 Your objective is to keep it positive and exponential as much as possible.
-Underneath the Portfolio Generated Profits chart you will find the Executed Trades.
+Underneath the Portfolio Generated Profits chart, you will find the Executed Trades.
 It shows, for stock 1, how trades were distributed as well as the inventory level as it changed in time.

 In its default setting, the trading strategy H creates a trade imbalance: its buys 3 units while only sells 2 at a time.
 The independent Buy and Sell functions are randomly generated with a probability of about once a month.
 Therefore, over time, shares should be accumulating at a rate of about 1 unit per month.